antonkabasi/laravel-hello-python/README.md

 pillow
 ```

-- **matplotlib** is licensed under the PSF (Python Software Foundation) license, which is compatible with the MIT license of this project.
+- Third party licenses included and compatible with the MIT license of this project.

 ## Controllers